JanakyMurthy/Fountain-Pen-Models/desi_fountain_pens.md

 Finding fountain pen shops/brand in India is quite tough.
 I think this is mainly due to the fact that they don't spend much on advertising.
 Anyway, here is a growing list of where to buy fountain pens and inks in India.

+There seems to be many more than what I am listing here: https://www.livemint.com/news/india/the-unmaking-of-india-s-fountain-pens-11578585835963.html

+But I'll avoid adding them till someone gives me a firsthand review.

 1. **Ratnamson Pens**

 The oldest handmade fountain pen makers from Rajahmundry with rich history.
 I looove their pens.
 The make pens on request and what surprises me is how affordable these pens are (starts as low as Rs.250).
 The only downside I experienced is that they take a long time to make the pen.
 This is understandable as the pen maker is very old now.